hihancioglu/ad-file-share/README.md

 # AD File Share

-This project provides a simple file sharing service with a FastAPI backend and a static HTML interface.
+This project provides a simple file sharing service with a Flask backend and a static HTML interface.
 All interactions such as login, file upload, download, and sharing are handled through standard HTML forms without any JavaScript dependencies.

 ## Running